malliapi/frankfurt-new-starter/README.md

 #### S-Bahn Light Rail
 Station closest to the Office is Eschborn Sud, 5 minute walk away.
 This is the S-Bahn.
 It is a light rail train service.
 This runs frequently.
 Single to Frankfurt from Eschborn Sud is €2.80, or €7 for an all day multiple journey ticket.
 S4, S3, S5 run from Frankfurt to Eschborn Sud.
 Sud means South.
 Dont confuse this with Eschborn stop as it is further north.
 And ticket machine can be changed to English, so no need to speak to ticket staff.

+Warning - If you do not have a valid ticket and get stopped by the ticket inspector it is an on the spot fine of 60 Euros.
+(You might be able to pull a fast one and say you are a tourist but you are on your own).

 #### Buses
 Bus tickets can be bought at ticket machines, so show ticket to driver and go.